WeareJH/m2-module-import/README.md

 ### Running an import manually

 The import module provides a console command which allows to manually run an import, useful for testing and on-demand imports.
 To use it simply run
-`php bin/magento import:run <import-name>` substituting <import-name> for the name of the import you want to run defined in `app/code/MyVendor/Import/etc/imports.xml`.
+`php bin/magento jh-import:run <import-name>` substituting <import-name> for the name of the import you want to run defined in `app/code/MyVendor/Import/etc/imports.xml`.
 Eg: `price
 .
 You will get real time progress updates and live scrolling log including eta's and memory usage.